MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-run-as-profiles.md

 ---
 ms.assetid: 4cdcce73-c9a2-4795-89bc-6d51ee04cd3c
-title: Configuring Run As Profiles in Management Pack for SQL Server Dashboards
+title: Configuring Run As profiles in Management Pack for SQL Server Dashboards
 description: This article explains how to configure run as profiles
 author: TDzakhov
 ms.author: v-tdzakhov